Tattoo: Judaism

+Christianity

 There is no specific teaching in the New Testament prohibiting tattoos.
 Most Christian denominations believe that the Old Covenant ceremonial laws in Leviticus were abrogated with the coming of the New Covenant; that the prohibition of various cultural practices, including tattooing, was intended to distinguish the Israelites from neighbouring peoples for a limited period of time, and was not intended as a universal law to apply to the gentiles for all time.
 Many Coptic Christians in Egypt have a cross tattoo on their right wrist to differentiate themselves from Muslims.
 However, some Evangelical and fundamentalist Protestant denominations believe the commandment applies today for Christians and believe it is a sin to get a tattoo.
-In Catholic teaching, what is said in Leviticus (19:28) is taught not binding upon Christians for the same reason that the verse "nor shall there come upon you a garment of cloth made of two kinds of stuff" (Lev.
-19:19) is not binding upon Christians.
-It is a matter of what the tattoo depicts.
-The Catholic Church says the images should not be immoral, such as sexually explicit, Satanic, or in any way opposed to the truths and teachings of Christianity.